Myocarditis: Care Instructions

 Cross section of heart, with close-up of heart muscle that makes up the wall of the heart.

 Myocarditis is inflammation of the heart muscle.
 It may happen after an infection such as COVID-19, strep throat, or tuberculosis.
 It may also be caused by a reaction to a medicine or toxin.
-Some autoimmune diseases cause it too.
-Rarely, it occurs in older teens and young adults after they get certain COVID-19 vaccines.
+Some autoimmune diseases, such as lupus, cause it too.
+Myocarditis is a rare side effect of some COVID-19 vaccines.

 Treatment depends on how severe the illness is.
 If you have other heart problems, your doctor will treat them at the same time.
 You may need to take medicine for your heart.
-Lifestyle changes, such as getting more rest, may be part of the treatment.
+Lifestyle changes such as getting more rest, reducing salt in your diet, avoiding alcohol, and quitting smoking may be part of the treatment.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.